 Sabrina Stoll’s Snowflakes is an animated 6-minute drama about finding a spark of magic in bleak circumstances.
 Charly, its tiny protagonist, discovers that there is joy to be found even within the confines of four walls when a little girl walks into her room at the children’s hospital.

-Written by Tiziana Giammarino & Sabrina Stoll, there are passing similarities at the plot level with Frozen (2013).
-However, one of the first points of difference at that same level is this: Charly (voiced by Clover Kar) and Lana (Violet Brielle Spataro) are both afflicted with an illness they have no control over.
+Written by Tiziana Giammarino & Sabrina Stoll, the film delves into the lives of Charly (voiced by Clover Kar) and Lana (Violet Brielle Spataro), both of whom are afflicted with an illness they have no control over – cancer.
 There are painstaking efforts taken to make the children’s hospital look cheerful, but the realities within cannot be painted over with a unicorn brush.
-The two little girls have cancer.

 Magic is in the (make) believing, Charly learns.
 The two girls make a new world within the room.
 Lana has made a friend.
 In fact, as an underexplored character, Lana allows a lot of room for imagination.
 The third friend she creates with Charly is accessible to them alone, but when Charly’s dispirited parents return after a consultation, Charly’s happiness is unmissable.